Here Are The 4 Basic Duties of Husbands In Islam According to Quran and Hadith

 Basic Duties of Husbands In Islam

-Our religion has explained to the Muslim ummah a number of aspects – from the rights of husband and wife to men and women and from children to parents – the requirements for every individual and their status are briefly stated with examples of Holy figures and evidences.
+Our religion has explained to the Muslim ummah a number of aspects – from the rights of husband and wife to men and women and from children to parents – the requirements for every individual and their status are briefly stated with examples of Holy figures and evidence.

 www.pinterest.com